CVS Caremark sees Obamacare as expansion opportunity

 For 2013, CVS expects to earn $3.84 to $3.98 per share, excluding special items.
 Analysts on average were expecting $3.82, according to Thomson Reuters I/B/E/S.

-The company’s forecast assumes the repurchase of $4 billion of its shares during 2013.
+The company said its earnings forecast assumed that it would repurchase $4 billion of its shares during 2013.
 CVS has bought back $3.5 billion to $4 billion worth of its stock annually since 2010.

-CVS also plans to raise its quarterly dividend by 38 percent, bringing the payout to 22.5 cents per share.
+CVS also said its board had approved a 38 percent increase in the company’s quarterly dividend, bringing the payout to 22.5 cents per share.

-First-quarter revenue should fall 2.5 percent to 4 percent due to the rise in usage of generic drugs, which sell at lower prices than branded drugs but are more profitable, it said.
+First-quarter revenue should fall 2.5 percent to 4 percent due to the rise in usage of generic drugs, which sell at lower prices than their branded counterparts but are more profitable for CVS, it said.

-CVS forecast first-quarter earnings of 77 cents to 80 cents per share before items, while analysts expected 74 cents.
+The company forecast first-quarter earnings of 77 cents to 80 cents per share before special items, while analysts expected 74 cents.

+While CVS prepares for next year, its main competitors have come under pressure.

-Walgreen Co WAG.N is trying to lure patients back to its stores after reaching a new contract with Express Scripts.
+Drugstore leader Walgreen Co WAG.N is trying to lure patients back to its stores after reaching a new contract with Express Scripts Holding Co (ESRX.O), CVS Caremark’s largest competitor in the pharmacy benefits management business.

-CVS still expects to retain at least 60 percent of the Walgreen patrons that switched to its chain during an 8-1/2 month impasse when Walgreen and Express Scripts stopped working together.
-That is expected to boost CVS’ fourth-quarter earnings by at least 12.5 cents per share.
+CVS still expects to retain at least 60 percent of the Walgreen patrons that switched to its chain during the impasse, boosting 2012 earnings by at least 12.5 cents per share.

 In November, Express Scripts said its business would come under pressure because of the weak economy, leaving analysts to question that company’s strategy in the wake of its acquisition of another PBM, Medco Health Solutions.